 The orc had only been threat 0, but that fight was several times harder than fighting a threat 2 shillat.
 The orc had barely done any damage to her actually, but it’d taken Musette more than 40 attacks to kill her, including using Power Strike.
 Calculating it, the orc probably had around 200 BP, half as much as Musette, but around 4 times that of a shillat.
 Musette quickly ate bread and drank juice.
 The orc hadn’t done much damage, but Musette had used Power Strike multiple times, and each use cost her 10 BP.
 Eating and drinking at the same time increased her healing rate, and soon she was recovered.

 Musette cleaned her sword, and checked the orc’s body.
 Beside the body, there were a couple of dropped coins, about 6T.
 There was nothing else, except the sword, which the orc had dropped earlier.
 Musette picked it up.
 It was heavier than her sword, but not by that much, about the weight of a longsword, but the shape was very different.
 It only had an edge on one side of the blade, the other side was wide and dull.
 The weapon was called Priest’s Falchion.
-It was a blue weapon, but all its stats were a mystery.
+It was a violet weapon, but all its stats were a mystery.
 Musette slid it into her bag for later.

 Looking around the rest of the room, there wasn’t much here.
 Lots of bones, and some well worn, ragged furs with a pungent smell.
 Musette did not pick those up.
 She did find a few odd looking rocks, which she dropped into her bag, but that was about it.
 Finding nothing else, Musette decided to check the new Ability she’d gained.